skx/evalfilter/BYTECODE.md

   * Otherwise we proceed to the next instruction as expected.

 # Iteration Operations

-There is support for iterating over things, currently just arrays but soon strings too.
+There is support for iterating over things, at the moment we have support for iterating over the contents of arrays, and the characters within strings.

 This is implemented via a pair of opcodes:

-* OpIterationReset
+* `OpIterationReset`
   * Reset state of the object being iterated over.
-* OpIterationNext
+* `OpIterationNext`
   * Get the next thing from the object on the stack being iterated over.

 There's a lot of magic in the compiler/vm to make this work, as both